 All travel costs are paid by the participating groups themselves.

-On request, the groups can receive a list of transport companies in the host city area which rent buses.
-The rental costs of buses are paid by the group.
+On request, the groups can receive a list of transport companies in the host city area which rent out coaches.
+The rental costs of coaches are paid by the group.

 After the Europeade, we ask the participating groups to fill in an evaluation form.
 These evaluations by the various participants will help us to improve Europeade in the future.
 Once the Europeade starts, the website - www.europeade.eu – will contain a link to the group evaluation.
-We would ask you to complete this evaluation digitally as soon as you get home, and your ideas will help make the event better for everyone.
+We would ask you to complete this evaluation digitally as soon as you get home.
+Your ideas will help make the event better for everyone.

 The Europeade for European folk culture aims to promote and support unity between all people of Europe, in freedom and peace.
 Folk culture is linked to the individuality of a nation.
 The main aim of the Europeade is to develop fraternal bonds between the people of Europe.

 Any nation, however small, must be able to preserve its cultural identity in a future Europe.
 Building contacts with diverse European folk cultures is a great source of enrichment.
 It is precisely this diversity that the Europeade wishes to support and promote.

 The Europeade promotes equal opportunities for all aspects of European folk culture, from dance to song, music, flag waving, national costumes, etc. Therefore, we expect all groups to be present at all events in their traditional costumes, in the spirit of the objectives of the Europeade and as a mark of respect for the other performers.

 9.2 Operation in the event of a crisis

 In consultation with the local authorities, the IEC reserves the right to modify or cancel the Europeade programme, partially or in its entirety in the event of a serious security issue.

 9.3 Representatives in the IEC from of your region / country